ashleychontos/pySYD/docs/introduction/attribution.rst

 .. note::

-    ``pySYD`` is only possible thanks to many powerful Python libraries -- therefore we also strongly encourage you to cite :ref:`its dependencies <installation-dependencies>`.
+    ``pySYD`` is only possible thanks to many powerful Python libraries -- therefore we strongly encourage you to also cite :ref:`its dependencies <installation-dependencies>`.

 ----

-.. _attribution-projects:
+.. _citing-projects:

 Projects w/ ``pySYD``
 =====================